SingaporeMotherhood | Pregnancy

 • Practise good posture.

-Seek help immediately when:
+Seek help immediately if you

-• Your pain gets progressively worse.
+• Have pain that gets progressively worse.

 Wrist Pain

-What you can do:
+What you can do

 • Identify and limit activities that tend to aggravate the syndrome, such as keyboard typing.